-I have a new obsession in my life and it is PAPAYA!
-If you're also a fan of papaya, then you will love these Vegan Papaya Lime Popsicles!
-Not only is this vegan popsicle recipe creamy and filled with healthy coconut but it only contains only 7 ingredients needed.
+If you're a fan of papaya, then you will love these Vegan Papaya Lime Popsicles!
+Not only is this vegan popsicle recipe creamy and filled with coconut, but it is made with only 6 ingredients.
 I can't wait for you to try this easy popsicle recipe that is the perfect cold treat for Summer!

 Making Vegan popsicles is not only easy, but it's the perfect homemade treat to enjoy all summer long.
 In addition to my Vegan Cookie Dough Popsicles, these dairy-free fruit popsicles just might be my favorite!